 - Be at least 21 years of age.

-- Have a valid Arizona driver license.
+- Have a valid Arizona drivers license with acceptable driving record.

 - Have not been arrested or convicted of a crime.